LolerPanda/Multi-System-Log-Anomaly-Detection/README.md

 # MLAD: Multi-system Log Anomaly Detection

-This is an implementation of the MLAD (Multi-system Log Anomaly Detection) model as described in the paper "Towards Multi-System Log Anomaly Detection".
 MLAD is designed to detect anomalies in system logs across multiple systems by combining a Transformer with a Gaussian Mixture Model (GMM).

 ## Key Features